Currently, electric cars and plug-in hybrid electric cars are thought to be good solutions for relieving exhaust gases and traffics.

 With this model, several simulations were carried out to analyze its dynamic behavior.
 One performance evaluation was the automatic and robust shift functions at any circumstances.

 In order to validate the transmission’s performance experimentally, the researcher built a prototype and a test bench.
-The test bench was composed of various instruments for measuring torque and rotational speed of the prototype.
+The test bench was composed of various instruments for measuring torque and the rotational speed of the prototype.